Marvel's 'Thor' soars to top of U.S.-Canada movie charts

 Two films in limited release expanded to more than 1,000 theaters each.
 Drama "12 Years a Slave," starring British actor Chiwetel Ejiofor, brought in $6.6 million, while "About Time," a romantic comedy starring Rachel McAdams and Domhnall Gleeson, collected $5.2 million.

-"Bad Grandpa" was released by Paramount Pictures, a unit of Viacom Inc. CBS Films, a unit of CBS Corp, distributed "Last Vegas."
+"Bad Grandpa" was released by Paramount Pictures, a unit of Viacom Inc (VIAB.O).
+CBS Films, a unit of CBS Corp (CBS.N), distributed "Last Vegas."
 "Free Birds" was distributed by privately held Relativity Media.
-Lions Gate Entertainment Corp released "Ender's Game."
-Fox Searchlight, a unit of 21st Century Fox, released "12 Years a Slave."
+Lions Gate Entertainment Corp LGF.N released "Ender's Game."
+Fox Searchlight, a unit of 21st Century Fox (FOXA.O), released "12 Years a Slave."
 "About Time" was distributed by Universal Pictures, a unit of Comcast Corp.

 (Editing by Eric Walsh)